 - If you completed a PGCE course, mention your degree and dissertation, if appropriate, along with any classroom-based projects and modules.

-- Any use of specific teaching strategies that you have used.
+- Point out any use of specific teaching strategies that you have used.

-- Provide any details, if applicable, of previously working with teaching assistants
+- Provide any details, if applicable, of experience working with teaching assistants.

 A kind hearted, friendly, professional and highly trained teacher.
 I am extremely passionate about teaching, I find the position personally satisfying and beneficial to the students I work with.
 I am a great communicator and listener, and have the ability to understand a student’s needs.
 I love creating lesson plans, organising work flow and interacting with the students.
 Education is a passion of mine and creating a safe, friendly and productive environment for my students to learn is a top priority.
 I’ve worked as a teacher for several years across a range of subjects, with my experience and set of skills I feel that I would make a great asset to your team.